-- ➤ To enable the student to have an insight into the Therapeutic Approaches of counselling - ➤ To enable the student to understand the major Therapeutic techniques and procedures involved in the Therapeutic Approaches of counselling.
+- a.
+To enable the student to have an insight into the Therapeutic Approaches of counseling. - b.
+To enable the student to understand the major Therapeutic techniques - c.
+To understand the procedures involved in the Therapeutic Approaches of counseling. - d.
+To understand the human behavior and insight of the client.